 Effective investment is critical to maximizing our fortune.
 Making the best investment decisions is not easy and none of the investment experts can give us definite answers on which stock to buy or how much to buy.
 However, we can learn from those experts about what to consider when making an investment decision and how to avoid or reduce mistakes.
-Here are five best investment books I recent read and the take-home messages I got from these books.
+Here are five best investment books I recently read and the take-home messages I got from these books.

 1. The Elements of Investing by Burton G. Malkiel and Charles D. Ellis